Corcomroe Abbey: History

 Another battle reportedly took place nearby in 1317, when there was internal feuding between the O'Briens and their allies.
 The abbey was used as a barracks by Dermot O'Brien.
 By the end of the 14th century, the local area was held by a branch of the O'Cahans (O'Kane or Keane) from Derry in Ulster.
 It is not clear exactly how this occurred.
 Earlier that century, the wool trade had boomed but then fell into decline.
-Selling off/mortgaging land may have been a way tried by the abbey to improve its economic circumstances.
+Selling off or mortgaging land may have been a way tried by the abbey to improve its economic circumstances.
 In any case, the O'Cahans became stewards of the abbey's lands.

 Papal letters of the early 15th century refer to issues around appointments at Kilfenora and Killilagh.
 In 1419, the abbot John became Bishop of Kilmacduagh.
 Papal correspondence became more frequent after this time, mostly for reasons of local abuses of order rules notably the ban against marriage.
 Church dynasties had become quite common in Ireland at that time, and were also present at Corcomroe.
 Through the 15th century, the abbey and several parishes were controlled by the Tierney family.

 These practices of hereditary succession of abbots and use of abbey resources by powerful families resulted in a decline of monasteries' fortunes.
 The number of monks fell, monastic churches were reduced in size.
 At Corcomroe, the church was shortened by 13 metres in the 15th century.
 There is also evidence that suggests that at the time the monks' dormitory had been in disuse.

 The English Reformation led to the dissolution of Catholic monasteries in England and Ireland.
 In 1554, the abbey and its land (15 quarters) was granted to the Earl of Thomond/Baron Inchiquin, Murrough O'Brien.
 The property is last mentioned in the family papers in 1702, when they were mortgaged By William, Earl of Inchiquin to Donat O'Brien of Dromoland.

 The monks continued to tend the fields and maintain the abbey as circumstances allowed, but the political climate led to continued decline.

 In 1625, Father Daniel O'Griffy of Dysert O'Dea Monastery was appointed as "commendatory abbot" of Corcomroe, but that may have been purely titular.
 This was also true of the last abbot, the Reverend John O'Dea, a monk of Salamanca, appointed in 1628.

 In 1879, the Office of Public Works acquired the ruins.